khuan86/khuan86.github.io/_portfolio/01_mwave.md

 Once everything is filled in and has been validated by the system, the `Place Order Now` button will become active and the user may place their order.

-Basically, the goal of this checkout is to have the user presented with choices as they go down the list and only presenting choices relevant to them.
-This cuts down a lot of unnecessary fields.
-For existing users, the average time to checkout were several minutes.
-With the new checkout, I tested it to be on average around 40 seconds.

 ### Design
 The purple and yellow colours from the mwave logo has been used throughout the rebrand.
 The previous design did not have much of a brand personality.
 This was because they did not make heavy use of colour.
 I kept in mind throughout the rebrand that the majority of the users of mwave are 20-40 year old males.
 I did not want to make the website look too *feminine*.
 Bearing in mind the purple and yellow colours are not what your average male would consider their favourite colours!
 With this in mind I made liberal use of the purple colour as it is darker and offered better contrast than yellow.